-In tennis, “Orange Ball” refers to a type of tennis ball slightly more prominent and softer than a regular tennis ball but firmer and faster than a red ball.
+In tennis, “orange ball” refers to a type of tennis ball slightly more prominent and softer than a regular tennis ball but firmer and faster than a red ball.
 The orange ball is typically used in lessons and competitions for children who have progressed beyond the red ball stage but have yet to be ready to play with a full-sized ball.

 Materials Required